Experiments#

 - color_lab

 Every experiment has a type.
-The type is used to essentially identify the class of experiment.
+The type is used to identify the class of experiment.
 When an experiment is running then there are instances of the experiment with different IDs.
 Each experiment also requires one or more labs.

 Now let’s look at the first task in the experiment: